Dear All,

 From India, Bhubaneswar

 A non-compete agreement is a legal agreement or clause in a contract specifying that an employee must not enter into competition with an employer after the employment period is over.
-This is depend on agreement between Employee and Employer.
-If agreement period is not completed, then employer should demand the same.
+This depends on the agreement between the Employee and Employer.
+If the agreement period is not completed, then the employer should demand the same.

 From India, Mumbai